vtrpldn/digital-garden/src/posts/how-to-estimate-your-work-like-you-know-what-youre-doing.md

+---
+title: How to Estimate Your Work Like You Know What You’re Doing
+date: 2020-09-21
+tags:
+  - css
+  - codenewbie
+layout: layouts/post.njk
+---

+_This article was originally posted in the DEV Community._

 I used to freelance a lot and coming up with estimates always got me anxious.

 Early in my career, all my estimates felt more like guesswork than science.
 And I'm sure that that feeling is very common with beginners.